NatLabRockies/DEMOS/docs/source/pages/intro.md

 This document summarizes instructions to install, configure and run DEMOS.
 Sections 1-4 will help you correctly organize the data and configuration file, so we recommend reading them once before attempting to run DEMOS.

+> DEMOS requires at least 16gb of available RAM to execute.
+This greatly depends on the size and resolution of the input data, but from our internal testing, we recommend at least 16gb of RAM

 ```{contents}
 :local:
 :depth: 2